ViscousTorque/simplebank/README.md

 This branch is an extension of the original repository, maintained by [TechSchool](https://github.com/techschool) and [Quang Pham](https://github.com/phamlequang)

-The purpose of this branch is to explore and build upon their work [Backend Master Class](https://github.com/techschool/simplebank) and [Front End Crash](https://www.youtube.com/playlist?list=PLy_6D98if3UI3rsFRTHM1LMtVprYMp-GT) Course by introducing new ideas, changes, features, improvements, or exploring new directions for this project.
+The purpose of this branch is to explore and build upon their work [Backend Master Class](https://github.com/techschool/simplebank) and [Front End Crash](https://www.youtube.com/playlist?list=PLy_6D98if3UI3rsFRTHM1LMtVprYMp-GT) Courses by introducing new ideas, changes, features, improvements, or exploring new directions for this project.

 ## Next Steps